Welcome to another blog about A2X! We will be showing you how to connect A2X to Amazon.

 - Sending the Amazon admin an email invite to connect Amazon

-And last but not least we talked about the importance of having settlements in V2 Flat File format so that they can be pulled over correctly from Amazon into A2X.
+And last but not least, we talked about the importance of having settlements in V2 Flat File format so that they can be pulled over correctly from Amazon into A2X.

-Connecting Amazon to A2X can simplify your Amazon accounting, creating a foundation for future success!
+Whichever way you decide to go, though, connecting Amazon to A2X can simplify your Amazon accounting, creating a foundation for future success!